lchmagKekse/GoalExplosionRandomizer/README.md

  - `Select all` - selects every explosion in every available color
  - `Select owned` - selects every explosion that you have in your inventory
  - `Select favorites` - selects every explosion that you have marked as favorite
+ - `No repetition` - disables that the same explosion gets played twice in a row
 ___

 Your selection gets stored in between sessions.